Lancer: 20th-century lancers

 In 1914, lances were still being carried by regiments in the British, Indian, French, Prussian, Italian, Chilean, Portuguese, Japanese, Spanish, Ottoman, Belgian, Argentine, Russian, and Siamese armies, among others.
-Almost all German cavalry branches (cuirassiers, hussars, dragoons, and uhlans) retained steel tube lances (stahlrohrlanze) 3.2 m in length, as their primary weapon.
+Almost all German cavalry branches (cuirassiers, hussars, dragoons, and uhlans) retained steel tube lances 3.2 m in length, as their primary weapon.
 As late as 1914, half of the troopers in each Russian regular cavalry regiment (hussars, uhlans, and dragoons) carried lances on active service, as did all cossacks.

 The British cavalry lost the lance for all but ceremonial use in 1903, following the Second Boer War.
 However, a conservative revaluation led to its reintroduction as an active service weapon from 1909 to 1928.
+British lances were made of bamboo and later ash wood.

 The French army did not have lancer regiments as such, but steel lances 2.97 m in length were carried by the twenty-six dragoon regiments and some light cavalry units in 1914.
 The French had earlier tested the Indian bamboo lances used by the British cavalry, but rated them as being too fragile for the shock of encounter.
-The six Italian lancieri regiments still in existence until 1920 carried the 1870 model of ashwood lance, noted for its balance and manageability.
+The six Italian regiments still in existence until 1920 carried the 1870 model of ashwood lance, noted for its balance and manageability.